 These cameras will be connected to your switcher via capture cards/devices.
 These days, most mixing takes place via live streaming software being run on computers.
 These “software encoders” are more popular than hardware encoders, and they allow a lot of flexibility.
 Software encoders also typically include features for adding transitions, special effects, image overlays, graphics, titles, and more.

-Live stream encoding software also encode your video stream to prepare it for online delivery.
+Live stream encoding software also encodes your video stream to prepare it for online delivery.
 Often, this uses the RTMP protocol, but cutting-edge conference streaming solutions use HLS for minimum latency.
 Once encoded, your video is ready for delivery to an online video platform (OVP), and from there to your audience.

 OVP features: monetize your conference live streams

 An online video platform is a key element in conference streaming solutions.
-There are a huge range of OVPs on the market today.
+There is a huge range of OVPs on the market today.
 Unfortunately, however, many of them don’t include key features necessary for streaming conferences.

-The rests of the article will focus on key features for live streaming conferences, starting with monetization tools.
+The rest of the article will focus on key features for live streaming conferences, starting with monetization tools.
 Most conferences are not free to attend, and live streams are rarely free either.
 Successfully monetizing your live events requires the right tools.

-Conference live streams are typically monetized in one of two ways: either with advertising, or with a one-time fee.
+Conference live streams are typically monetized in one of two ways: either with advertising or with a one-time fee.
 Therefore, to monetize your conference live streams, be sure to use conference streaming solutions that support advertising and transactional monetization.

 And don’t worry about spoiling in-person ticket sales!
 Sixty-seven percent of live video viewers are more likely to buy a ticket to a concert or event after watching a live video of that event or a similar one.
 By 2021, the live streaming industry could reach $70.05 billion.
 Go forth and be part of that!